khorgn/basic_unix_sytem_cpp/Haskell/README.md

   * `{-# LANGUAGE <...>Deriving #-}` adds a deriving strategy, is a group of extensions
     Ex: `{-# LANGUAGE GeneralizedNewTypeDeriving #-}` allows deriving of newtypes from there mother type
   * `{-# LANGUAGE DirivingStrategies #-}` allows to select the strategy to use when deriving ([infos](https://typeclasses.com/ghc/deriving-strategies))
+* `{-# LANGUAGE StandaloneKindSignatures #-}` allows to write down kind signature for types similarly to type signature for functions, useful for GADT

 ## language features
 * [Generic programming](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#generic-programming)